WASP-79b

-WASP-79b is an extrasolar planet orbiting the star CD-30 1812.
+WASP-79b, also known as Pollera, is an extrasolar planet orbiting the star WASP-79 (Montuno).
 This planet is in the constellation Eridanus, and is about 810 light-years from Earth.

-The planet WASP-79b is named Pollera.
-The name was selected in the NameExoWorlds campaign by Panama, during the 100th anniversary of the IAU.
+The name, Pollera, was selected in the NameExoWorlds campaign by Panama, during the 100th anniversary of the IAU.
 A pollera is the traditional costume the woman wears in the El Punto, a Panamanian dance.